jacheung/L5B-location-code/README.md

 *Mice are trained to locate a pole across various locations (A).
 During the task, whisker motion (B and C) are captured along with targeted neural recordings to L5 (D) of primary somatosensory cortex.*

 ![](./pictures/trial_animation.gif)
+*Single example trial lasting 4 seconds.
+Example video (left) along with whisker traces, decomposed components, and spikes recorded from L5 (right)*

+## Code:
-Below are scripts used to characterize encoding and test touch location decoding using single neurons.
-For summary of all results and findings using this script see Cheung et al., 2020.
+Packaged under ./matlab are scripts used to characterize encoding and quantify touch location decoding using single neurons.
+For a summary of all results and findings using this script see Cheung et al., 2020.
 For a complete description of the behavioral paradigm during neural recordings refer to Cheung et al., 2019.

 ## Requirements:
 - All code is built and tested on MATLAB 2018b. <br />